 DAY 4: BAYEUX, BEAUTIFUL NORMANDY

-Today after breakfast, you will be taken by private transfer to the train station for your ride to Bayeux.
-Once checked in to your hotel and lunch, your tour manager will take your on an orientation walk around town with a visit to the Cathedral, as big as the Notre-Dame in Paris.
+Upon arrival in Bayeux, your tour manager will take your on an orientation walk around town with a visit to the Cathedral, as big as the Notre-Dame in Paris.

-NOTE: On this day, instead of traveling by train to Bayeux, you could choose to visit Giverny with Monet's Garden with your private driver, followed by a visit and overnight in the city of Rouen or Honfleur.
+NOTE: Another option would be to visit Giverny with Monet's Garden, followed by a visit and overnight in the city of Rouen or Honfleur.

 This day is dedicated to the discovery of the Landing Beaches where the Allied Troops set foot on France on June 6, 1944.
-This WWII tour is very moving, you’ll see the sites that are very important the success of the Operation Overlord, including Arromanches, Omaha Beach and the American Cemetery (museum), Pointe du Hoc and Sainte-Mere-Eglise.
-For Canadian groups, we would be visiting the Juno Beach Center, Normandy’s only museum dedicated to Canadian WWII history, see German bunkers and Canadian artillery equipment on Juno Beach, visit the Bény-sur-Mer Canadian War Cemetery where thousands of Canadian soldiers are buried and learn about the dark history of the Ardenne Abbey.
+This WWII tour is very moving, you’ll see the sites that are very important to the success of the Operation Overlord, including Arromanches-les-Bains , Omaha Beach and the American Cemetery (museum), Pointe du Hoc and Sainte-Mère-Église .
+For Canadian private groups, we will visit the Juno Beach Center, Normandy’s only museum dedicated to Canadian WWII history, see German bunkers and Canadian artillery equipment on Juno Beach, visit the Bény-sur-Mer Canadian War Cemetery where thousands of Canadian soldiers are buried and learn about the dark history of the Ardenne Abbey.

 This is going to be a long and rewarding day.
 Of course there will a lunch break!

-Bayeux is a wonderful city to hang out in.
+Bayeux is a wonderful city to pass the time in.
 This medieval town with cobbled streets was spared during the war, thanks to the fact that it was quickly taken by the Allied during Overlord Operation.
 In Bayeux, you have the option to visit the Tapestry Museum or maybe the Bayeux Museum about the Battle of Normandy during WWII.

 The Tapestry of Bayeux is without a doubt the world’s most celebrated piece of embroidery.
 Over 58 panels it recounts the invasion of England in 1066 by William I (William the Conqueror).

-This afternoon after lunch, you can choose to wander in town for some shopping or indulge in a great treat: Calvados, a specialty brandy made from apples from Normandy, Cider tasting with a visit to a local cheese farm.
+This afternoon after lunch, you can choose to wander in town for some shopping or indulge in a great treat: Calvados, a specialty brandy made from apples from Normandy.
+Try a cider tasting with a visit to a local cheese farm.
 Well-known specialty cheeses from Normandy include Camembert, Livarot, Pont-l'Évêque, Neufchatel and Boursin.

-Arrive in Saint-Malo: once renowned for being a haven for pirates and adventurers, the ancient walled city is considered to be the most attractive channel port in France with its cobbled streets and interesting history will feel like you have stepped back in time.
-Long sandy beaches, small islands you can walk to at low tide, and a Canadian connection: in the district of Rotheneuf, you will find the former house of one of Saint-Malo’s most famous sons, Jacques Cartier, a French explorer known for exploring the St Lawrence river and giving Canada its name.
+Arrive in Saint-Malo.
+Once renowned for being a haven for pirates and adventurers, the ancient walled city is considered to be the most attractive channel port in France with its cobbled streets and interesting history, Saint-Malo makes you feel like you have stepped back in time.
+Long sandy beaches, small islands you can walk to at low tide, and a Canadian connection: in the district of Rotheneuf, you will find the former house of one of Saint-Malo’s most famous sons, Jacques Cartier, a French explorer known for exploring the St. Lawrence river and giving Canada its name.

-This morning, driving south towards the Loire Valley, also known as the Valley of the Kings where you will spend the last nights of your vacation, you will have a chance to explore Dinan, an attractive medieval town, for a nice walk around town.
-Sitting high above the River Rance the old town is like something straight out of the middle Ages, with narrow cobblestoned streets and squares lined with crooked half-timbered houses.
+This morning, driving south towards the Loire Valley, also known as the Valley of the Kings where you will spend the last nights of your vacation, you will have a chance to explore Dinan, an attractive medieval town.
+Sitting high above the River Rance the old town is like something straight out of the Middle Ages, with narrow cobblestoned streets and squares lined with crooked half-timbered houses.

-Onto the small town of Saint Barthelemy d’Anjou, after a lunch in the town of Angers, to visit the historical plant of the Cointreau family, the very same people that created the world famous Cointreau drink.
-Cointreau was created more than 165 years ago!
+Onto the small town of Saint Barthelemy d’Anjou, after a lunch in the town of Angers, to visit the historical plant of the Cointreau family who created the world famous Cointreau orange-flavored liqueur more than 165 years ago!

 From warring medieval counts to the kings and queens of France, many powerful figures have left their mark on the Loire Valley.
 The result is France’s most diverse and magnificent collection of castle architecture.
 The lush, fertile valley created by the winding Loire River has captured traveler’s hearts and imaginations for centuries.
 Hundreds of chateaux line France’s Royal River, the highest concentration of castles in the world.